2021 Australian Parliament House sexual misconduct allegations: 1988 rape allegation against Christian Porter

 On 24 June 2021, the original dossier detailing the rape allegation against Porter was made publicly available by the Federal Court of Australia.
 On 20 October 2021, the Coalition government blocked a Labor bid to have Porter investigated by House privileges committee over whether he had breached parliamentary rules over his financial disclosures, despite Speaker Tony Smith having ruled that there was a prima facie case for further scrutiny.
 The move from the government attracted significant criticism in the media.

 In January 2022, Porter and Chrysanthou were ordered to pay costs of A$430,200 for the case brought by Dyer, although Porter was appealing the decision.

+In June 2023, the NSW Bar Council reprimanded Chrysanthou for acting for Porter, after Dyer had made a separate complaint to them about the matter.

 Further allegations

 Australian Labor Party allegations

 On 28 February 2021, Liberal Senator Sarah Henderson said a woman had sent her an email alleging she had been raped by a man who is now a Labor federal member of Parliament.
 A date for the alleged rape was not given, but it was described as "historic".
-The matter has been referred to Australian Federal Police.
+The matter has been referred to the Australian Federal Police.

 In March 2021, details emerged of a Facebook group where women have shared stories of sexual harassment within the Labor Party, but without sharing the names of the alleged harassers.
 Deputy leader Richard Marles said he was "appalled".

 Party leader Anthony Albanese said he had read the allegations and found them "very disappointing".
 He encouraged the women to come forward, to make formal complaints and "name names", saying the party needed complaints against specific people before they could take action.
 Albanese added that the party had recently set up a new code of conduct and process to handle misconduct allegations.